maxcan/yesod-generate/README.md

 * CountryCode
     * *uses ISO3166 2 letter codes from iso3166-country-codes*
     * Gives an example of how to add in a simple, but totally alien type to persistent
+* Image
+    * naively stores image data in the database as a byte string

 ### possibly coming soon